AdobeDocs/advertising.en/help/privacy/gdpr.md

 Adobe Experience Cloud acts as a data processor for any personal data it receives and stores on behalf of its customers.
 As a data controller, you determine the personal data that Adobe Experience Cloud processes and stores on your behalf.

-This document describes how [!DNL Advertising Search]; Advertising Creative; Advertising DSP (Demand Side Platform); and [!DNL Advertising DCO] support your data subjects' GDPR data access and deletion rights using the Adobe Experience Platform Privacy Service API and Privacy Service UI.
+This document describes how [!DNL Advertising Search, Social, & Commerce]; Advertising Creative; Advertising DSP (Demand Side Platform); and [!DNL Advertising DCO] support your data subjects' GDPR data access and deletion rights using the Adobe Experience Platform Privacy Service API and Privacy Service UI.

 For more information about what GDPR means for your business, see [GDPR and Your Business](https://www.adobe.com/privacy/general-data-protection-regulation.html).